 - Whisk together the granulated sugar, cornstarch and salt in a bowl.
-Add in the remaining 4 eggs and the leftover egg yolk and whisk together.
+Add in the remaining 4 eggs, the leftover egg yolk, and the lemon juice, and whisk together.

 - Heat the milk in a medium pot over medium heat until small bubbles form along the edges, about 120ºF.

-- Strain the mixture to catch any bits of cooked eggs and then slowly pour the filling into the baked crust.
+- Strain the mixture to catch any bits of cooked eggs.
+Add in the lemon extract, vanilla extract and the zest and then slowly pour the filling into the baked crust.